SovereignCloudStack/standards/Standards/scs-03XX-v1-standard-roles.md

 - mandate the use of the new olso.policy options in all APIs
 - remove the service-specific roles of Barbican and Octavia from the standard
 - add the reader role to the core roles of this standard
+- move the manager role from service-specific roles to core roles
 - remove the design considerations sections related to the above
 - if applicable, update any policy generation workflows to use the new role model